Manuel254/alx-low_level_programming/README.md

-This is a repository containing all low level programming projects
+This is a repository containing all of Alx low level programming projects